Hellenic Police

 The Hellenic Police is constituted along central and regional lines.
 The force takes direction from the Minister for Citizen Protection.

-The force consists of police officers, civilians, border guards and Special Police Guards.
-Since the 1990s, the Hellenic Police has been condemned for the association of many of its officers with the far right movement, in particular the Golden Dawn party.
-Since the beginning of the 2015 European refugee crisis, it has courted controversy because of its pushback policy, which is operated outside of any legal framework.

 Structure

 Overview

-The Hellenic Police force is headed in a de jure sense by the Minister for Citizen Protection, however, although the Minister sets the general policy direction of Greece's stance towards law and order as a whole, the Chief of Police is the day-to-day head of the force.
-Underneath the Chief of Police is the Deputy Chief of Police whose role is largely advisory, though in the event of the Chief of Police being unable to assume his duties the Deputy Chief will take over as the interim head.
-Regular meetings are also held with the Council of Planning and Crisis Management who are drawn from the heads of the main divisions of the police force and raise relevant issues with the Chief of Police him/herself.
-Underneath the Deputy Chief of Police is the Head of Staff, who, in addition to acting as 'Principal' of the Police Academy, heads the Security and Order Branch, Administrative Support Branch and Economical-Technical and Information Support Branch.
-Equal in rank to the Head of Staff are the General Inspectors of Southern and Northern Greece, who have under their jurisdiction the regional services of both these divisions.
-The Security and Order Branch is by far the most important, and includes the General Police Division, the Public Security Division and the State Security Division, among others.
+The Hellenic Police force is headed in a de jure sense by the Minister for Citizen Protection (in a similar way that many US Police Departments give an elected civilian the role of Commissioner), and although the Minister sets the general policy direction of Greece's stance towards law and order as a whole, the Chief of Police is the day-to-day head of the force.
+Underneath the Chief of Police is the First Deputy Chief (Deputy of Operations) of the Hellenic Police whose role is largely advisory, though in the event of the Chief of Police being unable to assume his duties, they will take over as the interim head.
+The First Deputy Chief also oversees the Division of Operations and Crises Management and coordinates all Operations and Special Police Forces across the country.
+Underneath the First Deputy Chief is the Second Deputy Chief (Deputy of Staff), who heads the Staff Coordination General Division, the Security and Policing General Division, the Border Protection, Immigration Control and Foreign Persons General Division, the Human Resources Management General Division and the Support General Division.
+The Policing and Security General Division is by far the most important, and includes the Policing Division, the Community Policing Division, the Public Security Division, the State Security Division (a division protecting the state and its interests equivalent to the NSA in the US, which replaced the National Security Service after its abolition in 1984), the Passports and Other Security Documents Division and the International Police Cooperation Division.
+Equal in rank to the Chief and the Deputy Chiefs, are the General Police Coordinators of Southern and Northern Greece, who have under their jurisdiction the regional services of both these administrative divisions.

 Regional jurisdiction

-Greece is divided into two sectors for policing, both headed by an Inspector General.
-These sectors both contain several regions, headed by an Inspector General.
+Greece is divided into two sectors for policing, both headed by a General Police Coordinator with the rank of Lieutenant General.
+These sectors both contain several regions, headed by Regional Directors, usually with the rank of Major General or sometimes with the rank of Brigadier General.